AlexABlas/alexablas.github.io/index.md

 ## About me

 Hello, my name Elizabeth!
 I am a second year PhD student in the English Department at the University of Miami.
 My research interests include digital humanities, queer studies, and American Studies.
+I'm also an instructor of first year writing composition.

 ## Contact information
 Elizabeth Cornick ([email](emc988@miami.edu)).